 These things are awesome.
 Basically, they plug into your car’s On Board Diagnostics 2 port and provide details about what’s going on with your car.
 There are more expensive models that have their own proprietary smartphone apps, but you can do the same thing if you buy one of these cheap ones and use the Dash app.
 It’s a smart investment, too.
 Oftentimes these dongles help you catch problems before they get serious and require the attention of a mechanic.

-NFC (near field communication) enabled phones allow users to do a variety of tasks with a simple scan of NFC tags.
-For instance, you can put one on your office desk and with a quick scan on the tap, your phone will set your phone to vibrate, disable GPS, and enable only work-related notifications.
+NFC (near field communication)-enabled phones allow users to do a variety of tasks with a simple scan of NFC tags.
+For instance, you can put one on your office desk and with a quick scan on the tag, your phone will set itself to vibrate, disable GPS, and enable only work-related notifications.
 Scan it again and you’ll return to your normal non-work settings.
 The package comes with 11 NFC tags with a 3M adhesive tape on the back that allows you to stick the tags to just about anything.
 Though, you’ll have to download a good NFC reading app and brush up on how to configure NFC related prompts on your phone.